jermaine-d-alchemist/BashCommands/readme.md

 ---

 There's a number of ways you can do basic or advanced calculations with linux commands.
-Within these small examples, I will show how to use the`let` and `expr` commands
+Within these small examples, I will show how to use the`let` and `expr` commands.
+But I included `bc` because I found out that the previous commands sort of suck

 #### let